janaabunasser14/Socket-Programming-Project/README.md

 # Socket-Programming-Project

-Implement a simple but a complete web server in python, and a HTML webpage.
+Implement a simple but a complete web server in python, and HTML webpage.